Battle of Roncevaux Pass (824): The battle

-In 824 an expedition was mustered by the Carolingian king in the Vasconia remaining under Frankish overlordship (north of the Pyrenees).
+In 824 an expedition was mustered by the Carolingian king in the Vasconia region which remaining under Frankish overlordship (north of the Pyrenees).
 The military force was headed by the Duke of Vasconia Aznar Sanchez, who led Basque troops hailing from current Gascony, and count Aeblus ("Aeblus et Asinarius comites cum copiis Wasconum ad Pampilonam missi"), commanding a Frankish army.
 The military force headed south with a view to quashing the Basque rebellion centred in Pamplona.
 The expedition arrived in the Basque stronghold, but encountered no resistance, and with the expedition having accomplished their goals, made their way back north with goods looted from the town.

-According to Umayyad chroniclers, a joint force of Navarrese (Enneko Aritza), Aragonese and Banu Qasi warriors, hidden in the forests, awaited the Carolingian army on the sinuous narrow passes of the region of Cize.
-The Basques engaged the two columns in their terrain.
-The Carolingian forces were routed, and the two commanders of the expedition were captured.
+According to Umayyad chroniclers, a joint force of composed of Navarrese Basques, Aragonese Basques and Banu Qasi warriors, hidden in the forests, awaited the Franks' army on the sinuous narrow passes of the region of Cize.
+The attacking Basques engaged the two columns in their terrain.
+The Franks were routed, and the two commanders of the expedition were captured.